What is malware?

 Malware is the term used to describe a computer program with a malicious, destructive or concealed purpose.
 There are many types of malware including: computer viruses, spyware, browser hijackers, fake security or fake support software, Trojan horses, worms, back-doors, keyloggers and root-kits.
 Some malware displays annoying, unwanted advertising.
-Other malware destroys files or scrambles them and then demands a ransom of hundreds of dollars in untraceable bitcoin in order to recover them.
-Fortunately, most malware can be removed by a skilled technician without loss of data .
+Some malware destroys data.
+Others scramble or encrypt data and then demands a ransom to recover it.
+Fortunately, most malware can be removed by a skilled technician.

 After computer virus removal, three additional steps are performed as part of our service.
 We repair the damage done by the malware, secure your system (by restoring appropriate security settings, installing updates and replacing expired antivirus products) and we provide guidance to minimize the risk of future infections.
 This “long view” approach saves you time and money.